This post contains affiliate links – click here to read my full disclosure.

 There are a several different options to play your streaming shows via Netflix, Hulu, etc. on your television.
 The first is a smart TV.
 We have a Samsung smart TV, and I would NOT recommend it, for this reason – TV manufacturers are in the hardware business and aren’t very good at software, so the apps on the TV are very glitchy.
 In fact, the Netflix app on our TV works less than half the time.
 Also, if you think about it, once a TV manufacturer has come out with a version of a smart TV with specific software, they have little to no motivation to continue to develop that software and come out with updates, bug fixes, etc – they’d rather just have you buy a new TV.
-So, I would recommend a regular TV with a separate “smart” device like a Roku or even a wi-fi enabled Blu Ray player or gaming device, since it is much less expensive to replace the smart device when you want an upgrade rather than the entire TV.
+So, I would recommend a regular TV with a separate “smart” device like a Roku, Apple TV, Fire stick, etc. since it is much less expensive to replace the smart device when you want an upgrade rather than the entire TV.

 Fill the void.

 If you were like me and thought you just needed the background noise of the television, switching to music can be a very positive change.
 I’ve got a few different Pandora stations that I’ll turn on during the day depending on my mood and what I need to get done.
 Growing up, my mom would always put on Billy Joel or Chicago on Saturday mornings when we cleaned the house, so there’s nothing like some “We Didn’t Start The Fire” or “Saturday in the Park” to get me in the mood to clean!
 There are so many different options – online streaming radio, satellite radio, an mp3 player, or even some old fashioned radio – it doesn’t matter how you do it, but try putting on some music more often!
+(Speaking of which, I absolutely LOVE our Amazon Echo and how easy it is to turn on music!)
 Or if you’re looking for a quiet couple of minutes on the couch to just zone out, get out a magazine or a book!

 Do the math.